GCHQ, Ministry of Justice, MI5... graduate Civil Service careers

 - Technology graduate development programme (TGDP)

 The Secret Intelligence Service (SIS/MI6): responsible for obtaining secret information and conducting operations in support of the UK’s foreign policy objectives.
-It recruits graduates into areas such as intelligence, business support, science and technology and corporate services.
+It recruits graduates into areas such as operational, business support, science and technology and corporate services.

 Government Communications Headquarters (GCHQ): responsible for detecting and preventing serious crime, international terrorism and drug trafficking.
-It runs a fast stream programme for future leaders and also revisits technical graduates in areas such as cyber security.
+It runs a fast stream programme for future leaders and also recruits technical graduates in areas such as cyber security.

 Calling all specialists: niche graduate roles